fpaupier/tensorflow-serving_sidecar/readme.md

 # How to serve your machine learning model with `tensorflow-serving`

-This repo provides material to serve your tensorflow models with `tensorflow-serving`.
+This repo offers detailed _How-to_ about serving your tensorflow models with `tensorflow-serving`.
-It can be followed as a step-by-step tutorial to serve your ``tensorflow`` model.
+It can be followed as a step-by-step tutorial to serve your ``tensorflow`` model or other models with some adjustments.

 ### What's in the box?